-Shareholder Fees Class Class (fees paid directly from your investment) N I Maximum Sales Charge (Load) Imposed on Purchases None None (as a % of offering price) TVOIC TVOIC Maximum Deferred Sales Charge (Load) for Shares Held Less Than One Year None None (as a % of original purchase price) None None Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment) Management Fees 0.90% 0.90% Distribution (12b-1) and Service Fees 0.25% None Other Expenses 0.39% 0.39% Total Annual Fund Operating Expenses 1.54% 1.29% Expense Waiver (1) (0.09)% (0.09)% Total Annual Fund Operating Expenses After Expense Waiver 1.45% 1.20%
+Shareholder Fees Class Class (fees paid directly from your investment) N I Maximum Sales Charge (Load) Imposed on Purchases None None (as a % of offering price) None None Maximum Deferred Sales Charge (Load) for Shares Held Less Than One Year None None (as a % of original purchase price) None None Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment) Management Fees 0.90% 0.90% Distribution (12b-1) and Service Fees 0.25% None Other Expenses 0.34% 0.34% Acquired Fund Fees and Expenses (1) 0.02% 0.02% Total Annual Fund Operating Expenses 1.51% 1.26% Expense Waiver (2) (0.04)% (0.04)% Total Annual Fund Operating Expenses After Expense Waiver 1.47% 1.22%

-(1) The Fund's adviser has contractually agreed to reduce the Fund's fees and/or absorb expenses of the Fund until at least March 1, 2022 to ensure that total annual Fund operating expenses after expense waiver and reimbursement (exclusive of any taxes, short selling expenses, interest, brokerage commissions, expenses incurred in connection with any merger or reorganization, indirect expenses, expenses of other investment companies in which the Fund may invest, or extraordinary expenses such as litigation) will not exceed 1.45% and 1.20% of average daily net assets attributable to Class N and Class I shares, respectively.
+- (1) Acquired Fund Fees and Expenses are the indirect costs of investing in other investment companies.
+The operating expenses in this fee table will not correlate to the expense ratio in the Fund's financial highlights because the financial statements include only the direct operating expenses incurred by the Fund. - (2) The Fund's adviser has contractually agreed to reduce the Fund's fees and/or absorb expenses of the Fund until at least March 1, 2023 to ensure that total annual Fund operating expenses after expense waiver and reimbursement (exclusive of any taxes, short selling expenses, interest, brokerage commissions, expenses incurred in connection with any merger or reorganization, indirect expenses, expenses of other investment companies in which the Fund may invest, or extraordinary expenses such as litigation) will not exceed 1.45% and 1.20% of average daily net assets attributable to Class N and Class I shares, respectively.
 This agreement may be terminated by the Fund's Board of Trustees on 60 days' written notice to the adviser.
 These fee waivers and expense reimbursements are subject to possible recoupment from the Fund in future years on a rolling three-year basis (within the three years of when the amount was waived or reimbursed) if such recoupment can be achieved within the foregoing expense limits as well as any expense limitation that was in effect at the time the reimbursement was made.